kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 `fine_tune` - The number of epochs used for transfer learning of the pretrained model.
 This excludes the initial training epoch, where only the final layers are trained, and all other layers are frozen.
-In this case, that is either 1 or 2 epoch(s).
+In this case that is either 1 or 2 epoch(s).

-`valid_pct` - Sets the percentage of the dataset, that is not used for training, but only for validation.
+`valid_pct` - Sets the percentage of the dataset that is not used for training, but only for validation.
 Given the relatively low total image count in this dataset, it is of interest to see what the results are using the default valid_pct of 0.2 are compared to a valid_pct of 0.4, double the default